 Glucose, the form of sugar found in your blood, is one of your main energy sources.
 A lack of insulin or resistance to insulin causes sugar to build up in your blood.
 This can lead to many health problems.

 Type 1 diabetes

-What prompts the attack isn’t clear.
-There may be both genetic and environmental components.
+What prompts the attacks isn’t clear.
+There may be both genetic and environmental reasons.
 Lifestyle factors aren’t thought to play a role.